 A Pennsylvania woman who mysteriously disappeared 11 years ago has resurfaced in Florida, saying that she just walked out on her family, her life and her problems.
 Brenda Heist, 54, turned herself in to authorities in Key Largo, Florida, on Friday, informing them that she thought she might be wanted in another county.
 The responding officer checked her name and saw that she was listed as “missing and possibly deceased” from Lititz, Pennsylvania, according to the Monroe County Sheriff’s Office in Florida.
 Authorities in Monroe County immediately contacted the Lititz Borough Police, informing them that Heist was in their custody.
 After exchanging pictures and details, Detective Sgt.
 John Schofield confirmed that it was indeed the Brenda Heist he had been searching for since 2002.
 He met with her in Florida two days later.
 “She left just on a split-second whim and decided to just leave, and turn her back on her family and on her life, and pursue a life with these homeless people to hitchhike down to Florida,” Schofield told CNN’s Brooke Baldwin on Thursday.
 Heist disappeared February 2002, after last being seen dropping off her children at school.
 READ MORE

 1/MOVING.
 Sure, that seems obvious.
-Of course you need leave the place you currently live, move away to someplace where no one knows you.
+Of course you need to leave the place where you currently live, move away to someplace where no one knows you.
 But he said that doesn’t mean you have to move to some far off remote place.
 In fact, that tends to be a bad decision, because the point is that you want to be somewhere where you can be as inconspicuous as possible.
 So if you go to some small town, with fewer people, you’re more likely to stand out and be noticed.
-Big cities are much better, because it’s easier to blend in, and just go on about your business without anyone noticing you.
-So if you’re from Los Angeles, it’s better to move to New York, or Chicago, or Dallas, places like that, instead of to some little town down South.
+Therefore big cities are much better, because it’s easier to blend in, and just go on about your business without anyone noticing you.
+So if you’re from Los Angeles, it’s better to move to New York, or Chicago, or Dallas, places like that, instead of to some little town in Idaho or Alabama.

 So, there you go.
 I think for me, if I were going to do this, the hardest part would be deciding where to go.
-I’ve lived in Southern California all my live, I’m used to it and the weather.
+I’ve lived in Southern California all my life, I’m used to it and the weather.
 I can’t ever imagine living somewhere where they have to deal with snow in the winter, or places where they have hurricanes or floods.
 So that limits my options.
 I’d want to say on the West Coast, at least.
 Maybe I’d move to Arizona and call myself J.R.
 Davis or something…